Education

 6:15 PM

 We are thrilled that members of the Open Question group are leading a Wednesday night group for adults.
 The format will include ~15 minutes of contemplative prayer/exercise followed by discussion of a chapter of Richard Rohr's book "Everything Belongs: The Gift of Contemplative Prayer."
 The book offers a profound exploration of spiritual growth and contemplative practices.
 Rohr explores the gift of contemplative prayer, highlighting the beauty of simply being and allowing room for dichotomies.
 The central theme of the book is that all aspects of our existence, including both joyful and painful experiences, belong in our spiritual journey.
-The group will rotate facilitators each week and will meet in the choir room.
+The group will rotate facilitators each week and will meet in the practice room.

 Pioneer Doctor